rapid7/insightconnect-workflows/workflows/Block_Host_with_Cisco_ASA_Firewall_from_Slack/help.md

 Additional customization can be provided with the following options:

 1. An optional whitelist can be added to the Cisco `Create Address Object` action.
-To skip blocking these hosts, add IP addresses or CIDR IP addresses in the following format `["198.51.100.100", "198.51.100.1/32"]`
+To skip blocking any specified important hosts, add their IP addresses or CIDR network addresses in the following list format `["198.51.100.100", "198.51.100.1/32"]`
 2. By default this workflow will automatically skip blocking private IP addresses.
-To block these, set the `Skip Private Addresses` option to false in the `Create Address Object` step.
+To remove this safety check, set the `Skip Private Addresses` option to false in the `Create Address Object` step.

-After configuring the Slack steps, activate the workflow in order to trigger it.
+After configuring the Slack steps, activate the workflow.

 ### Usage